v0xmania/CaptainJacksRum/README.md

 • ———— # 🏖 # ———— •

-📣 ︵ HELLO !!!
+📣 ︵ HIAIAA !!!
 I'm Jack/Vox!
-As stated in my description, this is a PonyTown only Github.
 If you see me around, PLEASE C+H/INT OR ROLEPLAY W ME (unless DNI/IWC is in my name)!!!
 I'm very friendly I swear pslspslsls

 💙 ︵ Nonsharing Vox yumeshipper.
 StaticSparrow CEO (Vox x Captain Jack Sparrow)

 💜 ︵ I get uncomfortable when Vox is shipped with anyone other than Valentino, but ships are still welcome otherwise! pls...

 ❌️ ︵ Original creator of the username CaptainJacksRum.
 DO NOT USE WHATSOEVER.

+🥥 ︵ Some of my ponies tints are from pinterest but 99.9% are from me.
+CREDITS 2 ORIGINAL!!!
+I no copy guys duh copy bad

 • ———— # 🏖 # ———— •